Marshfield boys are plagued by poor shooting in loss to Philomath

 “We knew that Marshfield was a team that if they got a run they would get going.
 They’re going to put up a lot of points, so we just knew that we had to keep the intensity up the whole game,” said Lundy.
 “And we knew who was going to be looking to shoot and we just looked to keep pressure on him.”

 The Pirates tried to rally late, subbing defense for offense on each possession, but as Philomath missed free throws down the stretch, there was a Warrior there to bring in the board.
-Philomath outrebounded Marshfield 42-30 in the game.
+Philomath outrebounded Marshfield 42-30.

 “That was kind of the sign of a good team, finding a way to win.
 It seemed like we kind of did that down here,” said Philomath head coach Blake Ecker.
 “There were some lapses of scoring, but we did a good job — and give credit to our guys’ rebounding, too.”